 - an undergraduate GPA of 3.0 or above (on a 4.0 scale); and

-Current students, who apply for their first teaching assistantship, are also subject to the above criteria, as well as their performance as a graduate student.
-Reappointment as a teaching assistant depends upon satisfactory progress as a graduate student, satisfactory performance as a teaching assistant, and completing the Equity/Diversity TA Training.
+Current students who apply for their first teaching assistantship are also subject to the above criteria.
+Reappointment as a teaching assistant depends upon satisfactory progress as a graduate student, satisfactory performance as a teaching assistant, and completing Equity/Diversity TA Training.

 Teaching assistants may be eligible for University teaching awards, including the UW-Madison Early Excellence in Teaching Award, UW-Madison Exceptional Service Award, UW-Madison Innovation in Teaching Award, UW-Madison Capstone Ph.D.
 Teaching Award, and the College of Letters & Science Teaching Fellow.